Vajrayana: Terminology

+The term "Esoteric Buddhism" is first used by Western occultist writers, such as Helena Blavatsky and Alfred Percy Sinnett, to describe theosophical doctrines passed down from "supposedly initiated Buddhist masters."

+Origins

+According to David B. Gray, Vajrayana originated from pre-existing Tantric traditions, also known as 'Tantrism', which emerged within Hinduism during the first millennium CE.
+These early Hindu tantric practices had a profound influence on South Asian Mahāyāna Buddhism, leading to the development of distinct Buddhist tantric traditions, which arose in the 7th century CE, rapidly spread across Southeast, East, and Central Asia, giving rise to distinct traditions in East Asia and Tibet.

 History

 Mahasiddhas and the tantric movement

 Tantric Buddhism is associated with groups of wandering yogis called mahasiddhas in medieval India.
 According to Robert Thurman, these tantric figures thrived during the latter half of the first millennium CE.
-According to Reynolds (2007), the mahasiddhas date to the medieval period in North India and used methods that were radically different from those used in Buddhist monasteries, including practicing in charnel grounds.
+According to John Myrdhin Reynolds, the mahasiddhas date to the medieval period in North India and used methods radically different from those used in Buddhist monasteries, including practicing on charnel grounds.

-Since the practice of Tantra focuses on the transformation of poisons into wisdom, the yogic circles came together in tantric feasts, often in sacred sites (pitha) and places (ksetra) which included dancing, singing, consort practices and the ingestion of taboo substances like alcohol, urine, and meat.
+Since Tantra focuses on the transformation of poisons into wisdom, the yogic circles came together in tantric feasts, often in sacred sites (pitha) and places (ksetra), which included dancing, singing, consort practices, and the ingestion of taboo substances like alcohol, urine, and meat.
 At least two of the mahasiddhas cited in the Buddhist literature are comparable with the Shaiva Nath saints (Gorakshanath and Matsyendranath) who practiced Hatha Yoga.

 According to Schumann, a movement called Sahaja-siddhi developed in the 8th century in Bengal.
 It was dominated by long-haired, wandering mahasiddhas who openly challenged and ridiculed the Buddhist establishment.
 The mahasiddhas pursued siddhis, magical powers such as flight and extrasensory perception as well as spiritual liberation.

-Ronald M. Davidson states that

 Tantras

-Many of the elements found in Buddhist tantric literature are not wholly new.
-Earlier Mahāyāna sutras already contained some elements which are emphasized in the Tantras, such as mantras and dharani.
-The use of protective verses or phrases actually dates back to the Vedic period and can be seen in the early Buddhist texts, where they are termed paritta.
-The practice of visualization of Buddhas such as Amitābha is also seen in pre-tantric texts like the Longer Sukhāvatīvyūha Sūtra.